 The Thule Pulse Medium is a 67-inch long, 33-inch wide, and 16-inch-high rooftop freight carrier that can be opened with one hand for quick loading and unloading.

 The addition of a central locking system improves security.
-For snow-filled activities, this unit contains 14 cubic feet of storage and can fit a few sets of skis (up to 155 cm) or three to four snowboards.
+This unit contains 14 cubic feet of storage for snow-filled activities and can fit a few sets of skis (up to 155 cm) or three to four snowboards.

 Thule Force XT Rooftop Cargo Box

-Made from a durable finish, this versatile roof-mounted cargo box can hold up to 165 pounds.
+This versatile roof-mounted cargo box is made from a durable finish and can hold up to 165 pounds.

 The Thule Force XT is designed to fit a wide array of vehicles.
 Its clever quick-mount system clicks into place when the box is secure and tightened, ensuring a proper fit.

-Additionally, a dual-sided lockable compartment allows for security and easy unloading when needed.
+A dual-sided lockable compartment also allows for security and easy unloading when needed.
 The 18-cubic-foot Thule Force XT can hold up to five to seven pairs of skis or three to four snowboards.

-If the high-end Motion doesn’t pique your interest, you’ll have to choose between the Force XT and the Yakima Skybox.
+If the high-end Motion doesn’t pique your interest, you must choose between the Force XT and the Yakima Skybox.